 - 8. Where export quotas have not already been agreed at the international level (e.g. by the Conference of the Parties), Parties are encouraged to establish national export quotas for CITES-listed species whenever this is relevant to the management and conservation of the species concerned. - 9.
 As far as possible the period covered by an export quota should be the calendar year (i.e. 1 January to 31 December). - 10.
 When export quotas are established, they should be set as a result of a non-detriment finding by a Scientific Authority, in accordance with Article III, paragraph 2 (a), or Article IV, paragraph 2 (a), of the Convention, and should ensure that the species is maintained throughout its range at a level consistent with its role in the ecosystems in which it occurs, in accordance with Article IV, paragraph 3.
 Export quotas for wild-taken specimens should be set at a level that takes account of the number or quantity of specimens that are taken from the wild legally or illegally.
 A non-detriment finding should be made whenever an export quota is established for the first time or revised, and reviewed annually. - 11.
 Export quotas are usually established for specimens of wild source.
 However, separate quotas may be established for specimens of different sources (e.g. wild-taken, ranched, captive-bred, artificially propagated).
 An export quota applies to wild-taken specimens unless indicated otherwise.
 A non-detriment finding that supports the export of specimens of any specific source (e.g. ranching) should not be relied upon to authorize the export of specimens of other sources. - 12.
 Export quotas are usually established for a specific number or quantity of animals or plants.
 However, they may be established for certain types of parts or derivatives (e.g. elephant tusks, caviar, skins, bark, sawn wood, bulbs). - 13.
-To indicate the species for which quotas have been set, Parties should use the names indicated in the standard nomenclatures adopted by the Conference of the Parties.
-The approved names can be found in the most recent edition of the Checklist of CITES Species, which is updated after each meeting of the Conference of the Parties.
+To indicate the species for which quotas have been set, Parties should use the names indicated in the standard nomenclatures adopted by the Conference of the Parties1.
+The approved names can be found in the most recent edition of the Checklist of CITES species, which is updated after each meeting of the Conference of the Parties. - 14.
+Terms used to define or clarify a quota (such as those indicating the type or source, when appropriate, of specimens to which the quota applies) should be used in accordance with agreed definitions contained in Resolutions of the Conference of the Parties or follow the guidance provided in the most recent edition of the Guidelines for the preparation and submission of CITES annual reports.

-&lt;sup>1 The most recent list of adopted nomenclatural references is contained in Resolution Conf.
-12.11 (Rev. CoP14).
+The most recent list of adopted nomenclatural references is contained in Resolution Conf.
+12.11 (Rev. CoP19).